Contributions to IRAs

 - Anticipated tax rate change in retirement.

-When a larger percentage of the account balance is made up of growth, a Roth begins to be more favorable.
-This is the case of those with longer time horizons and those with more aggressive investment styles, both of which can lead to more growth in the account.
+When a larger percentage of the account balance is made up of growth, a Roth becomes more favorable.
+This is the case for those with longer time horizons and those with more aggressive investment styles, both of which can lead to more growth in the account.
 With a less aggressive investing style or a shorter time horizon, which tend to have less anticipated growth in the account, the value of a traditional IRA becomes more apparent.

-When it comes to tax rates, the larger the drop is from current tax rate to retirement tax rate lends more toward the traditional IRA.
+For those who anticipate a significant decrease in tax rates between their current income and their retirement income, a traditional IRA may be more advantageous.
+The idea is that if they get a tax deduction at the higher current rate, they then pay taxes on withdrawals later when in a lower tax bracket.
 For example, a high earner who is currently taxed at 25% but expects retirement income to be taxed at 10% might consider a traditional IRA to defer paying taxes until they're in a lower tax bracket.

 On the other hand, if there is not a big drop expected, retirement taxes or tax rates might even increase in the future and a Roth might become more favorable.

-As you can see, it can quickly become a guessing game of scenarios.
-Therefore, we've created a few examples to illustrate the benefits of the different IRAs to help guide the decision.
-It's important to note that these are just examples to illustrate some key points to understand.
-Discuss it with a qualified financial advisor to run these types of scenarios with your personal situation and assumptions.
+As you can see, it can quickly become a guessing game.
+But we've created a few examples to illustrate the benefits of the different IRAs to help guide your decision.
+It's important to note that these are just examples to illustrate key points.
+Work with a qualified financial advisor to run these types of scenarios with your personal situation and assumptions.

-Example A: 20-year timeframe with 25% effective tax rate during working years and 10% in retirement
+Example A: 20-year timeframe with 25% tax rate during working years and 10% in retirement

 Meet Anna and Paul.
 They both earn the same income and contribute $6,000 per year to an IRA that's earning a 6% return.
 They begin saving at age 45 with plans to retire at age 65.
 Anna contributes to a traditional IRA and Paul to a Roth IRA.